pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```
 ![.](https://www.tradingview.com/x/zk9ZOrd2/ "Logical expressions")

-If you are comparing two and want to be sure they produce the same values all the time, including `na` values, you can use code like this to make sure they are rigously the same on all bars.
+If you are comparing two signals and want to be sure they produce the same values all the time, including `na` values, you can use code like this to make sure they are rigously the same on all bars.
 It compares the value of `rsi(close, 14)` to an external input:

 ```js
 //@version=4